 What is Cairn?

 Cairn makes it easy to find cell coverage in the outdoors and keep your loved ones up to date on your plans and progress.
 If you’re overdue, we give your safety contacts recommendations on how and when to contact search and rescue.
 You can also use Cairn to track key stats like distance traveled, elevation gained and ETA.

 Will Cairn work if I lose cell reception?

 Yes!
 It is designed to work offline, but it really helps if you download the map for the area you'll be exploring before you lose reception.
-We recommend doing this at home over wifi.
 Our safety notification feature only works if you set it up before you're out of range.
 But rest easy knowing that your safety contacts will be alerted if you're overdue regardless of your phone's status.

 my loved one is overdue, what should I do?